 Reporting entities are responsible for performing internal data quality checks in advance of submitting data to the MCDB Portal.
 This is to ensure a timely data submission process.

 For membership information reported in the Eligibility Data Report, please provide information for all members who are eligible during the reporting period.
 For claims reported, please select claims based on the claims paid date.
 If there are substantial lags between adjudication date and paid date, or, you would like to make a case for selecting claims based on adjudication date, please submit a format modification request.
 Please ensure data consistency with the Finance and Actuarial Departments in your organization.
-For payors that participate in the sale of ACA compliant health insurance plans on or off the Maryland Health Benefit Exchange (MHBE), membership and allowed claims data in the MCDB must be consistent with the membership and allowed claims data submitted by your company’s Actuarial Pricing/Rating department to the Maryland Insurance Administration (MIA) via Actuarial Memoranda and rate filings.
-The Individual and Small Group markets (Non-Grandfathered Health Plans only) are affected by this MCDB versus MIA data reconciliation and will result in MCDB data resubmissions if discrepancies in the excess of 2.5% exist.
+For payors that participate in the sale of ACA-compliant health insurance plans on or off the Maryland Health Benefit Exchange (MHBE), membership and allowed claims data in the MCDB must be consistent with the membership and allowed claims data submitted by your company’s Actuarial Pricing/Rating department to the Maryland Insurance Administration (MIA) via Actuarial Memoranda and rate filings.
+The Individual and Small Group markets (Non-Grandfathered Health Plans only) are affected by this MCDB versus MIA data reconciliation, and discrepancies not within -2.5% and +2.5% require explanation and may require resubmission.
 Please refer to Appendix C for guidance on patient identifiers, and Appendix D for guidance on financial data elements.
 All reports must be submitted via the MCDB Portal.
 Instructions for the MCDB Portal are provided in Appendix E.

 Eligibility Data Report: The Eligibility Data Report should include information on the characteristics of all enrollees covered for medical or pharmacy services under the plan during the reporting period (COMAR 10.25.06.11).
 For payors with Qualified Dental Plans, information about dental plan enrollment should also be included.
-Please provide an entry for each month that the enrollee was regardless of whether or not the enrollee received any covered services during the reporting quarter.
+Please provide an entry for each month that the enrollee was covered regardless of whether or not the enrollee received any covered services during the reporting quarter.
 Based on quarterly reporting, an enrollee with 3 months of coverage will have 3 eligibility records; an enrollee with 1 month of coverage will only have 1 record.

 As part of the eligibility data reporting, payors are required to report demographic data to develop the Master Patient Index (MPI), a technology used by the Chesapeake Regional Information System for Our Patients (CRISP), which identifies patients across all submitting MCDB payors.
 All payors are required to submit a Demographics File to the MCDB Portal, which is used to generate the MPI.
 Payors should leave the MPI field blank on the Eligibility Data Report.
 The enrollees in the CRISP Demographics file should match the enrollees in the Eligibility file.